restatedev/byoc/docs/authentication.md

 # Authentication
 By default, Restate will be served only on an internal NLB.
-Depending on your requirements you may want to expose ports 8080 or 9070 publicly to make it easier for developers and end users to reach.
+This load balancer is required for the service deployer and the restatectl lambda function to be able to reach Restate.
+Depending on your requirements you may want to expose ports 8080 or 9070 publicly via a separate load balancer to make it easier for developers and end users to reach.

 Authentication via OIDC or Cognito is strongly recommended for admin traffic (9070), as this access allows services to be modified and internal state to be read.
 For ingress traffic (8080 or 443) you may choose for services to enforce their own authentication and authorization.
 Alternatively, an API gateway or ALB can be used to enforce token-based auth.

+In the stack properties under `targetProps.application` and `targetProps.network` you will find the parameters required to create your own target group for the various Restate ports, which you can then attach to a load balancer.

 ## Securing the admin endpoint